JimiSweden/modern-react-with-redux-2019-streams-with-hooks/README.md

 # React app with redux, hooks, Google Auth, OBS Streaming
 From coding along with Stephen Grider in his Udemy course https://www.udemy.com/react-redux
-- if you are new or kind of new to React I highly recommend it, at least read the descrition to see what's in it, I did learn some stuff - and it was really nice to code along and have the structure and requirements as I built my app with the new (new in 2019) hooks system and only functional components, where Stephen builds the app with class components.
+- if you are new or kind of new to React I highly recommend it, at least read the descrition to see what's in it, I did learn some stuff
+- and it was really nice to code along and have the structure and requirements as I built my app with the new (new in 2019) hooks system and only functional components, where Stephen builds the app with class components.
 I could fokus on what it should look like and how it should function and not be destracted by designing and feature creeping =)

 ## the App consists of
-streams\api - where we fetch and save data (very simple) streams\client - the UI where we can create and view streams (note: the Google authorization only handles access to Create, Edit and Delete - without the authorization you can still run the client and watch a stream) streams\rtmpserver - hosting the stream from OBS Studio
+streams\api - where we fetch and save data (very simple)

+streams\client - the UI where we can create and view streams (note: the Google authorization only handles access to Create, Edit and Delete - without the authorization you can still run the client and watch a stream)

+streams\rtmpserver - hosting the stream from OBS Studio

-##and is dependent on (besides the node modules)
+## and is dependent on (besides the node modules)
 OBS Studio - open source for video streaming and recording Google APIs - only for signin with 'gapi.auth2'